akroshchenko/terraform-provider-confluence/docs/index.md

   Defaults to `https`.
 This can also be set via the `CONFLUENCE_PUBLIC_SITE_SCHEMA` environment variable.

-- `user` - (Required) For Confluence Cloud the user is your user's email address.
-For Confluence Server this is the username of the user to login.
+- `user` - (Optional) For Confluence Cloud the user is your user's email address.
+Confluence Server does not use name for login, you need to provider only token.
 This can also be set via the `CONFLUENCE_USER` environment variable.

 - `token` - (Required) For Confluence Cloud the token is a secret every user can generate.
 It is similar to a password and should be treated as such.
 For